-This course is designed for non-native speakers who are new to the higher education system in the USA.
-Students will develop all language skills, with a focus on listening and note-taking skills, vocabulary, and lecture and discussion structure and content.
+Listening and Note-Taking for Non-Native Speakers is designed for English language learners who are new to the higher education system in the USA.
+Students will develop all language skills, with a focus on listening and note-taking, vocabulary, and lecture and discussion structure and content.
 Prerequisite: Recommendation of ESL staff.